Image: tan4ikk / stock.adobe.com

 Kansas health insurance marketplace 2022 guide

 For 2022, there are seven insurers that offer exchange plans in Kansas, which is a record high for the Kansas exchange.
 Plan availability varies from one location to another:

 - Blue Cross Blue Shield of Kansas

-Three insurers offer plans in the Kansas exchange in 2019, but there has been some shifting in the insurer exchange landscape in Kansas over the last few years.
+Seven insurers offer plans in the Kansas exchange for 2022, which is a record high.
+There has been quite a bit of shifting in the insurer exchange landscape in Kansas over the last few years.
 Here’s a summary of insurer participation by year:

 - 2014: Aetna/Coventry, and Blue Cross Blue Shield of Kansas Solutions